This Anti-Inflammatory Drug Destroys Your Immune System. Fight Inflammation with These Foods Instead

 Since prednisone makes you hungry all the time, this petite woman suddenly gained almost 50 pounds.
 She says she remembers being ravenous 24/7.
 She was going through all this while struggling to deal with the physical and emotional effects of her autoimmune disorder.
 All in all, her experience with prednisone was horrible, so she hopes she’ll never have to take it ever again.

-But how did this woman succeed to get off this nasty medicine and still have an inflammation-free body?
+But how did this woman succeed in getting off this nasty medicine and still have an inflammation-free body?
 Here are 6 ways that helped her achieve that.

 6 Ways to Lower Inflammation in Your Body without Prednisone